 But horizontal is here to stay, with 75% of viewers preferring to watch video that way.
 This means platforms such as YouTube, LinkedIn and Facebook are in no rush to adapt to the new ways of distribution.

+Creating engaging video content requires a combination of understanding your target audience, optimizing your video for social media, and including clear CTAs.
+By following these three steps, you can increase the likelihood of engagement and ultimately drive more conversions for your business.
 As the popularity of video content for social media platforms grows and evolves, it’s important to remember to find what works best for you and your company.
 It may take a little trial and error, but once you’ve found your content sweet spot you will reap the rewards of having a video social strategy.